 - Second Wind: Your health will improve by 25% if you are down.

 Below are our recommendations for the best perks in the game which will help you get the most out of the RPG experience.

 Since you need to take 5 perks, we recommend the following:

-Toughness: Boosting your health by half can come in handy if you’re planning to rush into a combat on a frequent basis.
-By the time you’ve reached level 30, you’ll have 3,500 health by default and 5250 if you take this perk.
-That whopping amount extra health makes it worth it.
+Toughness: Increasing your health by half might be useful if you want to rush into a fight on a regular basis.
+When you reach level 30, your health will be 3,500 by default, and 5250 if you select this perk.
+That massive amount of additional health is really worth it.